syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/appearance.md

 ## Animation

 To customize the animation for a particular series, the [`Animation`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DSeries.html#Syncfusion_EJ2_Charts_Chart3DSeries_Animation) property can be used.
-It can be enabled or disabled by using `Enable` property.
-The `Duration` property specifies the duration of an animation and `Delay` property allows us to start the animation at desire time.
+It can be enabled or disabled by using the `Enable` property.
+The `Duration` property specifies the duration of an animation and the `Delay` property allows us to start the animation at desire time.

 {% if page.publishingplatform == "aspnet-core" %}